ibm-cloud-docs/language-translator-data/translation-models.md

 For example, if the German to English translation model is enabled (`de-en`), you can translate by specifying the source and target languages.
 Likewise, if the English to Korean translation model is also enabled (`en-ko`), you can also translate from German to Korean.
 Although no direct model exists between German and Korean, you can specify the source language (`de`) and target language (`ko`). {{site.data.keyword.languagetranslatorshort}} first translates from German to English, and then translates from English to Korean.

 To find out which languages are installed and which models are enabled, ask an administrator.
-You can also use the [List models](https://cloud.ibm.com/apidocs/language-translator-data#list-models){: external} API method to identify the enabled translation models.
+You can also use the [List models](https://{DomainName}/apidocs/language-translator-data#listmodels){: external} method to identify the enabled translation models.

 {{site.data.keyword.languagetranslatorshort}} for {{site.data.keyword.icp4dfull_notm}} can translate the following languages.